Heinz Rosenberg

 Heinz Ludwig Rosenberg (15 September 1921 – 13 August 1997), later known as Henry Robertson, was a German-born American author and Holocaust survivor.
-He survived 11 concentration camps and was one of only seven survivors of the "sonderghetto" in the Minsk ghetto.
+He survived 11 concentration camps and was one of only approximately fifty German and Austrian Jewish survivors of the "Sonderghetto" in the Minsk ghetto.
 He later recounted his wartime experiences in the book The Years of Horror: An Authentic Report.